 A Minneapolis, Minnesota-based artist with a desire to create art that is special to people who see it, experience it, and hang artwork on their walls.

-ARTWORK FOR THE SOUL AND HOME.
+ARTWORK FOR THE SOUL

 “One of my first jobs, at sixteen years old, was drawing real-life portraits of people at the largest mall in the United States.” – Brittany

-“Having drawn people from all over the world, when working at the MOA, with all different backgrounds and continuing to create custom artwork now, I cant help but notice the reaction of customers.
-It’s a large reason why I continue doing this type of work.
+“I have drawn people from all over the world, with all different backgrounds and as I continue to create custom artwork, I can’t help but notice the reaction of others.
 Folks are genuinely happy to receive custom artwork, special to them, to bring home to hang on their wall.
-It’s a special process to be part of.” – Brittany
+It’s a large reason why I continue creating this type of work.
+It’s a very special process to be part of.” – Brittany

 With various mediums: oil paint, chalk pastels, charcoal, ink, acrylic paint, some metal sculpture, and digital art (like the illustrations you see on this website), Brittany’s goal is to visually capture life around her as she experiences it in a way that is relatable to others and uplifts their space and spirits.